ezpublishlegacyprojects/eztika/README.txt

 eZ Tika is an extension that enables a handler for converting multiple binary file formats to plain text as used by the search engine (if you enabled those attributes as searcheable)

-Currently, the following formats are enabled (see also binaryfile.ini.append.php for a more up to date list):
+Currently, most common office formats are enabled (see also binaryfile.ini.append.php):

 [application/pdf]
 [application/msword]